 For companies that only carry passengers within one state's boundaries, check with the agency that regulates chauffeured vehicles about whether they're up to code.
 That could be the state department of transportation, highway patrol agency, state police, or as is the case in California, the state Public Utilities Commission, which maintains its own database: http://tinyurl.com/CPUCdata

 3. MAKE SURE THE COMPANY YOU PLAN TO HIRE HAS INSURANCE AND IS LICENSED TO OPERATE

 If the state agency can't immediately provide you with the information you seek, ask the company to provide you with proof of insurance and their license to carry passengers.
-Be sure to check how many passengers the company is allowed to carry in each vehicle.

 4. MAKE IT PERSONAL